wclr/cycle-async-driver/README.md

 So what do you get using this helper to create your *async request/response* drivers:

+* You get rid of up to 80% of boilerplate code
 * You may be sure that you get your *lazy/eager* "metastream" of responses
 * You may be sure that standard *isolate* mechanics for your driver works.
 * You need just to be sure in (to test) you technical domain driver logic for getting response.